SebastianMestre/Jasper/docs/guide-en.md

 };
 ```

-This program returns the inputed number, `10`.
+This program returns the integer `10`.

-## Syntaxic sugar
+## Syntactic sugar
-Since we acknowledge the importance of the syntax, JS++ constains plenty of syntaxic sugar.
+Since we acknowledge the importance of the syntax, Jasper contains plenty of syntactic sugar.

 ### Short functions

-While using short functions, the following declarations are both completely equivalent:
+While using short function syntax, the following declarations are
+completely equivalent:

 ```rust
 f := fn (x) => x + 1;